nzannino/docker-baseimage/README.md

-image from phusion base docker image with ssh server enabled
+image from phusion base docker image with ssh server disabled